NHSDigital/bcss-playwright/docs/RepositoryGuide.md

 ## UI Applications

-This repository also includes a couple of ui applications.<br>
+This repository also includes a couple of UI applications.<br>
 The UI applications can be used to assit with test creation or to obtain subject related SQL queries.<br>

 Currently there are two applications available: